 Honoring the Botanical Traditions of the African Diaspora

-- Research by volunteers and staff, in African Diaspora Ethnobotany, results of which are incorporated into Hidden Garden’s online botanical database and research library.
+- Research by volunteers and staff in Afro-botany, the ethnobotany of the African Diaspora, results of which are incorporated into Hidden Garden’s online botanical database and research library.

 - Networking – identifying and contacting academic experts, non-governmental and governmental organizations and community elders